rbrich/xcikit/docs/script/syntax.md

 - Semicolons are separators, not required after last expression and before EOL/EOF
 - The block has a return value which is the result of last expression.
-- Definitions don't return the value - explicit Invocation is required instead.
+- Definitions don't return the value - explicit expression is required instead.

 Function call: